 LARGEMOUTH BASS, SPOTTED BASS, HYBRID BASS, STRIPED BASS, & CRAPPIE.
 WALLEYE are available in March in the Tugalo River headwaters from the Walker Creek boat ramp upstream to Yonah Dam.

-During the winter and early spring, largemouth bass are drawn to rip-rap areas around bridge abutments, especially when the wind is blowing baitfish onto these structures.
-Crankbaits in shad patterns as well as spinner baits and jerk baits are good lure choices for bass holding tight to these rocky structures.
+During the cold weather months, largemouth bass are drawn to creek channels and rocky banks because they attract shad and other baitfish.
+Crankbaits in shad patterns as well as spinner baits and flukes are good lure choices for cold weather bass fishing.
 During the April spawning period, cast jerk baits, spinner baits, and plastic lizards into shallow water around woody debris and boat docks located in backwater coves and pockets.
-In early summer, bass key in on shad and herring on main lake humps and points.
-A favorite summer pattern is fishing early mornings and evenings on the lower half of the lake with noisy topwater lures near reef marker points.
+In the summer months, bass key on shad and herring on main lake humps and points.
+One of the most productive summer patterns is to cast noisy topwater lures near reef marker points on the lower end of the lake.
 Fishing guides often comment how bass will race up from the depths and explode to the surface in order to strike topwater presentations.

-Largemouth bass typically have a small home range, but within this small area, they will move up and down within the water column depending on the water temperature.
-In the winter, largemouth bass seek refuge in deeper water.
-Thick timber stands and creek channels are a favorite winter hiding place as well as rocky banks.
-From March through May, largemouth will move into warmer waters along shallow banks that contain rocks and fallen trees.
-Rip-rapped roadsides and bridge abutments are great places to find largemouth bass during this time.
-In the summer, bass retreat to cooler water in the 20 to 40-ft depth range.
+Largemouth bass typically have a small home range, but within this small area, they move back and forth between shallow and deep water.
+In the winter, largemouth bass often seek refuge in downed timber and along creek channels.
+In February and March, largemouths will search for slightly warmer water along shallow banks that contain rocks and fallen trees.
+Rip-rapped roadsides and bridge abutments are also great places to find largemouth bass during this time of year, especially on windy afternoons when baitfish are pushed close to the shore.
+In the spring, bass are spawning in shallow coves and creeks near visible structure.
+During the summer months, bass retreat to cooler water in the 20 to 40-ft depth range.
 At times, largemouths will race to the surface to attack schools of small herring and shad.
 This activity provides outstanding topwater action, but it is sporadic, so always have a rod handy that is rigged for topwater action.
 Fall weather brings about a dramatic transition that may slow down the bite.
-Anglers should fish the main channel and secondary points with a variety of baits and presentations until the right combination for that day is found.
+Anglers should fish main channel and secondary points using a variety of baits and presentations until the right combination for that day is found.
 Small crankbaits and spinner baits fished in creek channels and points are traditional favorites as well as Texas-rigged soft plastic worms fished on points and around fallen trees.

 Threadfin shad and blueback herring are the preferred food of spotted bass in Lake Hartwell.
 During late summer and fall, spotted bass will often supplement their diet with small sunfish and crayfish.
 In the winter months, spotted bass are attracted to lures in shad and herring patterns.
 They can also be caught in the deep creek channels using slow moving pig & jig combinations and Carolina rigs tipped with soft plastics.
 Spotted bass spawn in April and May and can be caught using fast moving, shallow-running lures worked over rocky bottoms in 5 to 15-feet of water.
 Spotted bass will also hide under the corners of boathouses.
 In the summer, anglers should be on the lookout for topwater action over humps and reef marker points.
 Cast into surface feeding bass with a Sammy, Zara Spook, or Fluke in herring color patterns.
 In the fall months, crankbaits and bottom bouncing soft plastics in crayfish patterns fished along rocky points are a sure bet.